 The first step in the process is for potential participants to complete an application.
 The application includes a physician’s sign-off that horseback riding is safe for the individual with no contraindications.

-Once the application is received, it is reviewed by the Program Coordinator who determines eligibility into the program.
+Once the application is received, it is reviewed by the Program Director.
 The next step is to schedule a riding evaluation to determine if the program activities would be safe and appropriate for the individual and what resources would be needed such as – horse, riding equipment, volunteer and staffing needs.